lukeskt/Reactive-Mise-en-scene/README.md

 # Reactive Mise-en-scène Unity Plugin

-Reactive Mise-en-scène is a plugin that uses the position of objects on screen as a proxy for viewer/player attention.
-This attention is then measured over time and associated with different narrative tendencies.
+Reactive Mise-en-scène is a Unity plugin that uses the position of objects on screen as a proxy for player attention.
+This attention is then measured over time and associated with different "tendencies" and "locales", which can respectively represent, for example, different narrative tendencies and different areas or scenes.

-Each specified object has attention tracked over time and is tagged with a locale and a tendency.
-Locales are the locations/scenes/areas objects reside within, and tendencies are the narrative tendencies/branches/moods with which objects are associated.

 Each locale has a dominant narrative tendency, which is determined over time based on the total attention rating for objects within it, by their associated tendencies.